 If you want, you can use your Linux installation as its own system on Windows, with totally separate files and programs.
-That’s fine, and you may actually want some files stored on Linux for its speed advantages, but one of the big perks of WSL is that you can interact with your Windows files and folders by effectively mounting the drive to your Linux system.
+You may want some files stored on Linux for its speed advantages, but one of the big perks of WSL is that you can interact with your Windows files and folders by effectively mounting the drive to your Linux system.
 This enables you to use Linux with anything you have on Windows, thus keeping all your stuff in the same place.

 Using Linux commands in a Windows shell like PowerShell or command prompt is easy.
 Just use:

-For example, if you want to list all the content of your current directory using the Linux command, just enter:
+- If you want to list all the contents of your current directory using the Linux command, just enter:

 This will execute the Linux command on Windows without opening the actual operating system.

-If you want to start the entire operating system from inside PowerShell or cmd, that’s also easy.
+- If you want to start the entire operating system from inside PowerShell or Command Prompt, that’s also easy.
 Just run:

-2. Access your Windows C: drive by entering:
+- Access your Windows C: drive by entering: